 Objective: To notice and record patterns of leaf-feeding in a leaf collected on the school grounds.

 Have each child select one leaf showing evidence of a leaf-eater, or use leaves saved from the Leaf-eater Search, and make a drawing of it in their journals.
 Afterward, in small groups, have children show their drawings and share their ideas about how this pattern could have come about.
-Or have them switch drawings with another child and try to find the matching leaf.

 Materials: science journals or clipboards and paper, pencils; optional: colored pencils.